maxrobot/network-geth/README.md

 ### Requirements
-Prior to launching any Ethereum network users will need to download and install go-ethereum as either a [binary](https://geth.ethereum.org/) or as a (go package)[https://github.com/ethereum/go-ethereum].
+Prior to launching any Ethereum network users will need to download and install go-ethereum as either a [binary](https://geth.ethereum.org/) or as a [go package](https://github.com/ethereum/go-ethereum).

 Requirements:
     * golang version: 1.8.x